emostov/covid415/README.md

 #### MapBox Marker Popups
 ###### [Jump to Next Code Snippet](#sorting-distances)

 In order to display markers on the map and show popups for each marker on marker hover and on hover of the associated task card in the left sidebar, the MapBox marker and associated popup API where utilized.
-The markers and popups are given style to indicate respective based on there associated tasks status.
+The markers and popups are given style to indicate respective status based on there associated task's status.

 ``` javascript
 // frontend/components/map/map.jsx